Wood Information For Wooden Pens Or Wooden Crafts

-Mahogany African is a close relation to Cuban mahogany and one of the three true mahoganies.
+Mahogany African a close relation to Cuban mahogany and one of the three true mahoganies.
 The mahogany is not hard nor dense and is easy to work with sharp tools and takes a nice finish as on this wooden slimline pen.

 Masur Birch not a species, this wood is beautiful and one of my all-time favourites with the grain, the eyes of the pin holes and chatoyance there is lots going on with this wood.
 This Wooden Fountain Pen is stunning.

-Oak has been used throughout England for hundreds of years both on land and sea.
+Oak used throughout England for hundreds of years both on land and sea.
 Lots of the wall panelling in the grand old English houses was Oak, parts of the English Battleships that Lord Nelson commanded where English Oak.
 Lots of furniture both inside and out has been made with it over the years and still used today.
 This was also one of the woods favoured by the old craftsmen, although hard it is easy to work with and makes a good Oak pen.

 Padauk a beautiful dark red in colour, used by cabinet makers for furniture accents and liked by woodturners.
 It is easy to work with but the open pores can make it hard work for pen turning.
 This particular Padauk pen is a nice example.

 Pau Rosa part of the rosewood family it is colourful and takes a nice finish.
 It is expensive and hard to get in any quantity.
-The Pau Rosa fountain Pen made with it is eye catching and Unique.
+The Pau Rosa fountain Pen made with it is eye-catching and Unique.

 Purpleheart a hardwood and hard on the cutting edge of tools this wood can be difficult to work.
-There are many trees in the species group with not all able to hold the deep purple colour, yes the wood is a natural purple.
-I like this wood and have made lots of different style pens with it, I will link to a favourite but maybe you should try searching for “purple” to see what is current.
+There are many trees in the species group with not all able to hold the deep purple colour.
+Yes the wood is a natural purple.
+I like this wood and have made lots of different style pens with it.
+I will link to a favourite but maybe you should try searching for “purple” to see what is current.